KingCarnival/toku-fitd-game/Character Playbooks.md

 #### Mystic Wisdom

-You can spend a gambit instead of paying any stress cost.
+You can spend a Hero Point instead of paying any stress cost.

-> Any time you need to spend stress, you may spend a gambit instead.
+> Any time you need to spend stress, you may spend a Hero Point instead.
 This includes resistances and push costs.
-For abilities that have a variable cost, such as Sundering, those additional costs are all part of the same activation, so the push and all additional features together only costs one gambit.
+For abilities that have a variable cost, such as Sundering, those additional costs are all part of the same activation, so the push and all additional features together only costs one Hero Point.

 ### Special Abilities